ImageMagick/Usage-Markdown/photos/index.md

 [![\[IM Text\]](orient_setting.txt.gif)](orient_setting.txt)

 These meta-data setting methods, allow you to adjust the orientation of photos you have modified, especially ones you have rotated.
-Note that a correctly orientated photo has a orientation of '`Top-Left`' or 1.
+Note that a correctly orientated photo has an orientation of '`Top-Left`' or 1.

 Of course you should not remove the EXIF meta-data (using either "`-strip`" or "`-thumbnail`"), if you plan to use "`-auto-orient`" later in the image processing.
 Use it before stripping the image meta-data.

 If you do want to correct the orientation of your photo, without degrading or otherwise modifying your image, I suggest you use the [JHead](http://www.sentex.net/~mwandel/jhead/) program.
-For example here I correct a photos orientation, and delete the built-in preview thumbnail all the digital photos in a directory.
+For example, here I correct a photo's orientation, and delete the built-in preview thumbnail all the digital photos in a directory.

 ~~~{.skip}
 jhead -autorot  *.jpg